MUTHUSELVANV/YouTube-Data-Harvesting-and-Warehousing/README.md

 # YouTube-Data-Harvesting-and-Warehousing
-The code allows users to enter YouTube channel IDs on a Streamlit app, extract channel, video, and comment details, store them in MongoDB, transfer that stored data to MySQL, and perform EDA and plotting on the MySQL data.
+The code allows users to enter maximum of 10 YouTube channel IDs on a Streamlit app, extract channel, video, and comment details, store them in MongoDB, transfer that stored data to MySQL, and perform EDA and plotting on the MySQL data.